‘The store of the future’: Inside Tommy Hilfiger’s Amsterdam store

 “For example with suits, we’ll offer an appointment for the customer to come in and try it on.
 We’ll make sure the dressing room is prepared for them with fitting shoes and a shirt.
 So for us it’s really about taking that extra step and building on the customer relationship.”

 Shoppers can also customise their own clothes at the new TommyXYou embroidery station - a section of the store that allows customers to add a personal touch to their newly-bought items.
-Unfortunately these parts of the store were still covered up - even for the likes of FashionUnited - and will only be revealed at the stores official opening on 13 December.

 Photo credit: Miguel Jimenez